 What can you do as a photographer?

 There are several copyright service companies on the market which can help you taking care of your rights.

-Let me give you one reference, a company which I have worked with successfully for many years: PhotoClaim , founded by a photographer, Nico Trinkhaus.
+Let me give you one reference, a company which I have worked with quite successfully for many years: PhotoClaim , founded by a photographer, Nico Trinkhaus.
 Visit their website and apply.
 It’s easy and they charge you just 45% only when a case is won.
 Otherwise, you don’t owe them anything.